Last Updated on May 4, 2023 by Editorial Team

 It is a common observation that beginners find it difficult to learn spelling.
 They sometimes get confused, and their hands also start aching when they are given the task of writing a page full of spellings.
 The result is – they give up practicing!
 Young children at the kindergarten level can get aid in learning spelling by using linking cubes. these cubes make practicing easy.

 Kids can link the letters in the correct sequence by taking the help of a hint sheet.
 Users of linking cubes find this manipulative to be useful in the:

 - understanding word formation

-- enhancing spelling skills
+- enhancing spelling skills and applying spelling rules

 How to introduce writing manipulatives to kids?